International Certification & Reciprocity Consortium

 To check if your current credential, certification, or license was issued by another IC&RC member, and therefore eligible for reciprocity in New York State, visit the IC&RC Board Directory.
 If you have a credential from a non-IC&RC source or at a different level from a basic OASAS credential, email the Credentialing Unit at [email protected] to discuss the options for obtaining an OASAS Credential.

-As a member board of the IC&RC, OASAS offers reciprocity to addiction professionals who hold a current certificate, credential or license from another IC&RC member board.
-Addiction professionals seeking reciprocity to New York will be required to:
+As a member board of the IC&RC, OASAS offers reciprocity into New York State to addiction professionals who hold a current certificate, credential, or license from another IC&RC member board.

 - Applicants must first obtain an Application for Reciprocity by contacting their current IC&RC member board.